 I posted a video covering the early situation from the perspective of a YouTuber caught up in it.

-After getting banned on Steam discussions for harassing the developers, Alex Mauer creates a Twitter account, constantly deleting her own tweets.
-Eventually @MauerWatch is created to archive them to counter this abuse.
+After getting banned on Steam discussions for harassing the developers, Alex Mauer creates a Twitter account (since removed), constantly deleting her own tweets.
+Eventuallyto counter this abuse.